 “Get the hostages to their feet!
 The rest of you, get ready to move!
 You two, check the hallway and make sure it’s clear or clear it!”

 Rocca was shocked that that last command had been directed at him and Kwame, but they obeyed, moving with instincts that weren’t their own.
 Kwame opened the door as Rocca raised his weapon to the ready, scanning the hallway in one direction while pressed against the wall.
 He stepped in an arc across the doorframe, exposing as little of himself while maximizing his view.
 The hallway was clear.
 He moved into position on one side of the door, took a knee, and held his rifle at the ready.
 Kwame mirrored him, then Rocca gave the all clear.

 “Something’s different,” said Kwame.
 “They never interact with us this much.”

 “What does it mean?”

-“We’ll try for the East side.
-The rest of you, you take those two and try for the South side.
+“Right now they don’t know how many of us there are,” said Dog-tags.
+“I shouldn’t have brought so many of you, but they won’t expect there to be so many of us either, so if we split up one of the groups should have a good chance of making it out.
+We’ll try for the East side, you take the South side.
 When you make it out, head for the regular rendezvous, we’ll be there as fast as we can.
-Do whatever it takes to keep the hostages alive; they have to face justice.
+Do whatever it takes to keep the hostages alive; they have to face the resistance’s justice.
 May God keep you safe.
-Now everyone, go!”
+Now go!”

 “It doesn’t matter what we think of each other anymore,” he began in hushed tones, “We’re in this together from here on.
 If we make it, you make it.
 If we die, you die.
 Get it?
-So keep that in mind before you lose your head and start shouting at the first soldier you see to come save you.”
+So keep that in mind before you lose your head and start shouting at the first soldier you see to save you.”

 “Rocca… it’s beautiful,” Kwame rasped through his obvious pain, staring past Rocca.